DavidWilliams81/cubiquity/README.md

 * Volume data is stored in a **Sparse Voxel DAG** which allows for extremely efficient compression and hence very large environments.
 The implementation builds on the [original SVDAG paper](http://www.cse.chalmers.se/~uffe/HighResolutionSparseVoxelDAGs.pdf) and also includes some concepts described in the ['HashDAG' paper](https://graphics.tudelft.nl/Publications-new/2020/CBE20/ModifyingCompressedVoxels-main.pdf), along with some novel contributions of its own.
 Taken together, these enable **runtime modifications** to the volume as well as support for **per-voxel material identifiers**.

-* A robust voxelisation algorithm based on [3D rasterisation](http://web.eecs.utk.edu/~huangj/papers/polygon.pdf) and [generalised winding numbers](https://igl.ethz.ch/projects/winding-number/robust-inside-outside-segmentation-using-generalized-winding-numbers-siggraph-2013-jacobson-et-al.pdf).
+* A robust voxelisation algorithm based on [3D rasterisation](https://research.nvidia.com/publication/2013-06_topological-approach-voxelization/) and [generalised winding numbers](https://igl.ethz.ch/projects/winding-number/).
 This allows for **true 'solid' (filled) voxelisation** while also supporting multiple materials in the source mesh.
-The implementation uses a spatial hierarchy to improve performance and **includes an SIMD (AVX) version** of the winding number evaluation.
+The implementation uses a spatial hierarchy to improve performance of the winding number evaluation.

 * An experimental rendering algorithm based on **geometry instancing**, driven by **a software occlusion-culling system**.
 This is in contrast to the more commonly used mesh extraction or raycasting process.

-* An implementation of [fast ray vs volume intersections](http://wscg.zcu.cz/wscg2000/Papers_2000/X31.pdf), demonstrated by a (non-real-time) pathtracer and also available for other uses such as collision detection.
+* An implementation of the raycasting algorithm described in [Efficient Sparse Voxel Octrees](https://research.nvidia.com/sites/default/files/pubs/2010-02_Efficient-Sparse-Voxel/laine2010tr1_paper.pdf), demonstrated by a pathtracer and also available for other uses such as collision detection.

 ## Structure
 The engine consists of a number of modules, each [implemented in a single C++ header and corresponding source file](src/cubiquity).
 There are no external dependencies (beyond the C++ standard library) and each module requires only those below it in the diagram.
 This makes it easy to drop the source files into your project, or alternatively you can build them into a static library.

-The tests, tools and demos do have a small number of external dependencies, most of which are public domain and bundled in this repository.
-The only exception is SDL which is typically available through you Linux distribution's package manager or from their website.
+The tests, tools and demos do have a small number of permissively-licensed external dependencies, most of which are bundled in this repository.
+The only exception is SDL which is typically available through your Linux distribution's package manager or from their website.

 <p align="center"><img src="docs/images/structure.png" alt="Structure"></p>